aherranz/public_notebooks/README.md

 ## Start livebook from docker

+Although it is not absolutely needed, I recommend you to clone this repo and `cd` to the directory.

-This command starts the Livebook webapp in a container mounting the host working directory in the `/data` directory in the container.
+The following command starts the Livebook webapp in a container mounting the host working directory in the `/data` directory in the container.

 ```
 docker run -p 8080:8080 -p 8081:8081 --pull always -u $(id -u):$(id -g) -v $(pwd):/data ghcr.io/livebook-dev/livebook:0.14.5
 ```

 Open in a browser the URL where the Livebook server is running at.
-Then you can *Open* a notebook directly from a URL (e.g. [this functional programming workshop URL](https://github.com/aherranz/public_notebooks/blob/main/pf_en_elixir.livemd))
+If your working directory is a clone of this repo you can *Open* any of my notebooks (e.g.  the functional programming workshop `pf_en_elixir.livemd`).
+If you decided not to clone this repo, you can *Open* a notebook directly from a URL (e.g. [this functional programming workshop URL](https://github.com/aherranz/public_notebooks/blob/main/pf_en_elixir.livemd))